| |

 fate might have been the same as their extinct island cousins.

-In North America the picture was similar.
-The Native American
+North America the picture was similar.
+The Native American population

-own country the only good Indian was a dead one, and the only
+In God's own country the only good Indian was a dead one, and

-and tribes were systematically erased.
-As churchmen noted, the
+Nations and tribes were systematically erased.
+As churchmen

-dramatic reduction in one population after another must have
+noted, the dramatic reduction in one population after another

 God was killing, or helping kill, millions of Native Americans